Morris-Sardo/Calculator/README.md

 14/11/2023.
 -Implementing push() , pop(), top() and size() methods in StrStac class.
 All method i try make them more general using random entry.
 -I have only ccomplited push() and size() task.

+15/11/2023
+-Adding test on top() method just to be sure that the method one has not any bugs.
+-Adding test on pop() method just to be sure that the method one has not any bugs.

 You may edit it as you like, but please do not remove the default topics or the project members list.
 These need to stay as currently defined in order for your lecturer to be able to find and mark your work.